- Private lessons on band instrument

 from your parent that says what you went to hear and

-when, will earn 3 points.
+when, will earn you 3 points.
 Do a review and earn more!

 Check the previous page for the requirements for a